-SURE guarantees are established using individual farm APH based revenue products in a somewhat similar way to the SURE guarantees for APH yield insurance products.
-Crop Revenue Coverage, a widely used APH based revenue insurance product in Montana, considers two prices for an insured crop.
+SURE guarantees are established using individual farm APH based revenue products in a somewhat similar way to the SURE guarantees established using APH yield insurance products.
+Crop Revenue Coverage, an APH based revenue insurance product in Wyoming available for corn and wheat, considers two prices for an insured crop.
 Prior to the production of a crop and prior to the sales closing date for CRC coverage, a CRC Base Price is announced.
 The CRC Base Price is specified as a specific average futures contract settlement price for delivery at harvest time for a crop over a period just prior to the closing date for the CRC contract (typically at or just before the crop is planted).
 Using the CRC Base Price, a producer establishes an initial per acre CRC Liability for the insurance by selecting a coverage level and multiplying the CRC base price by the farm's APH yield and the coverage level; that is,